 The thalamus is responsible for interpreting 98% of all sensory input.
 In a related manner, the occipital lobe differentiates this input from the five senses, including touch.

 Even if a stroke does not impact these areas of the brain, numbness may occur.
 It’s important to seek advice from your doctor or therapist if it happens.

 How Long Does Numbness Last After Stroke?

-Before we get started, we’ll answer a popular, burning question: how long does it take for the numbness to wear off after a stroke?
+A great question to ask your doctor is, how long does it take for the numbness to wear off after a stroke?

-Treatment for Numbness After Stroke
+Treatment Methods for Numbness After a Stroke

-1. Sensory Reeducation
+1. Sensory Reeducation Exercises